yeranosyanvahan/boid3d/README.md

 ## Forces in 3D

-The forces are the same as in the 2D, but there are roll and yaw axises that have been implemented.
+The forces are the same as in the 2D, but there are roll and yaw axises that needs to be been implemented.

 ## Atmosphere
 The atmosphere is the same as described in the boids2d project.